manospits/rtcef/README.md

 # Run-Time Optimisation for Complex Event Forecasting (_RTCEF_)

-_RTCEF_ is a framework for optimisation of Complex Event Foecasting.
+_RTCEF_ is a framework for run-time optimisation of Complex Event Foecasting.
 It contains several services running synergistically over Kafka with the aim of undisrupted CEF, and run-time updating of deployed CEF models for continuous adaptation to input stream evolutions.

 ## _RTCEF_